Kchanghun/airbnb-clone/README.md

-2021-07-15  make room models & make core floder which is used by other apps commonly 2021-07-16  done making all models & learn pros of Django in admin panel 2021-07-17  make admin for all things except photo & learn how to check DB in bubble
+2021-07-15  make room models & make core floder which is used by other apps commonly 2021-07-16  done making all models & learn pros of Django in admin panel 2021-07-17  make admin for all things except photo & learn how to check DB in bubble 2021-07-18  make admin for photos & learn how to intercept imformation from admin pannel